alerta/alerta-docs/gettingstarted/tutorial-3-plugins.rst

 Test the routing plugin by submitting an alert and the routing plugin should print to stdout the order in which the plugins will be executed.
-Change the order in the ``alertad.conf`` file and confirm this is reflected in the printed output.
+As a test, change the order of the listed ``PLUGINS`` in the ``alertad.conf`` file and confirm this is reflected in the printed output.

 Now that you have created a basic routing plugin the following routing plugin simply demonstrates how to determine